-- Applicants must be members of the Council on Peripheral Vascular Disease (membership number required to complete award application).
+- Applicants must be partners of the Council on Peripheral Vascular Disease (PVD) (partner number required to complete award application).

 - Candidates include medical students, trainees/fellows, or PhDs and/or MDs in active research who have completed training only within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment, as of the award application date.

 - Must be actively involved in research related to peripheral vascular disease (artery or venous).

 - Winners are not eligible to compete in subsequent years.

 - An individual may not compete for similar young investigator awards from other American Heart Association scientific councils during the same year for the same meeting.

 - The work covered by the abstract must not have been published at the time of abstract submission or presented at a national meeting or world congress before the conference.
 The abstract must comply with the AHA Abstract Submission Guidelines as outlined by the Vascular Discovery Program Committee.